Merit or Meritocracy? 60 years and counting…

 The conference will examine the contemporary relevance of Young’s ideas.
 The welfare state he helped to design, and the education system that he speculated would promote talented, hard-working individuals into high status jobs, are much changed.
 Political values of collectivity and equality have given way to expectations of enterprise, self-actualisation and individualism following neoliberal discourses.
 Nevertheless, ideas about merit and the notion of meritocracy continue to circulate in political, media, social and academic realms, expressing social critiques and encapsulating hopes for better futures.
 ‘Meritocracy’ remains a powerful currency for thinking about society past, present and future.

-We welcome proposals that address these questions and related topics, such as:
+The event will address related topics, such as:

 - Merit and meritocracy in HE and secondary education: access; widening participation; elite institutions; boundaries and opportunities; audit cultures

 - Gender, age, and ethnicity, in education, labour and careers

 - Class boundaries, class relations and elite groups

 - Discursive, intellectual and political histories of ‘meritocracy’

 - The future of meritocracy and the role of speculation in sociology and social science

 - Public policy debates on educational opportunity

 A limited number of bursaries are available to contribute towards travel costs for postgraduates and postdoctoral researchers; BSA members will be prioritised for these bursaries.
 If you would like to register interest in one of the bursaries, please email us by 28 February 2018 as well as registering online.